Shankarpali

 Once the ghee is hot, reduce the heat to medium-low.

-Tip – To check if the ghee is perfectly heated, drop a small piece of dough into the hot ghee.
-If it rises in 5-8 seconds, then the ghee is at the right temperature.
-If it rises soon, then let the ghee cool down a bit and if it is taking time to rise, then heat it some more.
+Tip To Test Oil/Ghee: Drop a small dough into the hot oil/ghee to check if the ghee is perfectly heated.
+If the dough rises in 5-8 seconds, the ghee is at the right temperature.
+If it rises soon, let the ghee cool down a bit, and if it takes time to rise, heat the ghee some more.

-Add the squares to hot ghee and fry on medium-low heat until golden brown in color.
-Keep stirring frequently using a slotted spoon while frying to ensure even browning.
-It will take 12-15 minutes for each batch to fry.
+Add the squares to hot ghee and fry on medium-low heat until golden brown.
+Use a slotted spatula to stir frequently while frying to ensure even browning.
+Each batch will take 12-15 minutes to fry.

 Note – Keep in mind that shankarpali will continue to brown from the residual heat, so do not over-fry them.